Nature in the City

 Updates and Progress

-- In Cambridge, we’re partnering with the Massachusetts Department of Conservation and Recreation (DCR) to run the Magazine Beach Park Nature Center, which offers free drop-in children’s nature activities, adult walks and lectures, school programs, community festivals, and more from April through November.
-We are also partnering with community and business organizations in North Cambridge to protect and restore Jerry’s Pond and the surrounding environment to benefit people and wildlife.
+We are partnering with the Massachusetts Department of Conservation and Recreation (DCR) to run the Magazine Beach Park Nature Center, which offers free drop-in children’s nature activities, adult walks and lectures, school programs, community festivals, and more from April through November.

 How You Can Help